From Broke-ish to Boujee Blog

 The cost of financial planning

 Many assume financial plans and advisors are reserved for the rich.
 Most of them are.
-There are often excessively high minimum requirements to get a foot in the door.
-But the cost of financial planning for the super-rich looks a lot different than it does for HENRYs.
+There are often excessively high minimum requirements to get a

 Debt Snowball or Debt Avalanche?